Astronil/Budget-Planner/README.md

 4️⃣ Firebase Setup (Optional)

-To connect the app to Firebase Realtime Database:
+To connect the app to Firebase Cloud Firestore:

 Create a Firebase project at Firebase Console

-Add a Realtime Database and configure its rules
+Add a Cloud Firestore Database and configure its rules

 Replace the Firebase configuration in the JavaScript file with your project details